Quickstart

 Showing the Channel button

-Channel Android SDK provides a default Channel button to allow users to easily contact your managers.
+Channel Android SDK offers a default Channel button to allow users to easily contact your managers.
 Call ChannelIO.showChannelButton() to show the Channel button for all Activities that the user sees.
 When the button is no longer needed, call ChannelIO.hideChannelButton().
 See the reference of ChannelIO.showChannelButton() and ChannelIO.hideChannelButton() for details.

 If you want the SDK UI, such as the Channel button and in-app popups not to be shown in specific Activity, use @SkipAttachChannelView annotation on the Activity.
 The annotation will block SDK UI from being shown even if ChannelIO.showChannelButton() is called or a marketing message is sent.